Fear of leopards empties two villages in Uttarakhand's Pauri | Science-Environment

 - India

-The fear of leopards has prompted villagers in Dugadda and Pokhra blocks of Uttarakhand's Pauri district to leave their ancestral homes and migrate.
+Villagers travelling through forests on motorcycle have narrowly escaped pouncing leopards; people are asked to stay alert through loudspeakers, telephone calls and text messages; in April, a five-year-old girl was dragged away by a big cat while playing in the courtyard of her home.
+Hundreds of villagers in Dugadda and Pokhra blocks in Uttarakhand's Pauri district have fled their ancestral homes and migrated to nearby towns because of an increasing number of leopard sightings and attacks.

+Those who remain live in fear and rarely venture out of their homes after dark.
+During the day, they escort their children to school and back.

-While the residents of Godi village in Dugadda and Bharatpur village in Pokhra have left their homes en masse and are living on rent at places such as Kotdwar, people in the neighbouring villages continue to live in constant fear of the big cats.
+Residents of Godi village in Dugadda and Bharatpur village in Pokhra have left their homes en masse and are living on rent at places such as Kotdwar.
+No less affected, people in the neighbouring villages too continue to live in constant fear of the big cats.

-People do not venture out of their homes after dark.
-They escort their children to schools and back to ensure their safety.
-This takes up almost all of their time, affecting their work and financial condition.
+Constant vigil against leopards takes up almost all of residents' time, impacting their work and financial condition.

 Situated 16 km from Kotdwar, Godi was completely deserted by its residents on August 25.
 Only four families were left in the village and they too moved out, leaving behind their ancestral homes and farms.

 Earlier, 12 families had left the village.
-Eight of these 12 families had migrated a few years ago and used to come back to the village from time to time, Chandra Prakash Chaudhary, a resident of the village now living in Kotdwar, told PTI.
+Eight of these 12 families had migrated a few years ago and used to come back to the village from time to time, Chandra Prakash Chaudhary, a former resident of the village, now living in Kotdwar, told PTI.

-On April 10 last year, a leopard took away Mahi, the five-year-old daughter of Chandra Mohan Dabral, while she was playing in the courtyard of her house, Chaudhary said.
+On April 10 last year, a leopard took away Mahi, a five-year-old daughter of Chandra Mohan Dabral, when she was playing in the courtyard of her house, Chaudhary said.

-Last month, a leopard dragged away Reena Devi when she was returning from school after dropping her child there, Chaudhary said.
+Last month, a leopard dragged away Reena Devi when she was returning from school after dropping her child there, he said.

 ''That shook the confidence of the four families left behind in the village, and with a heavy heart, they took a collective decision to leave their ancestral homes,'' he said.

-Kotdwar Sub Divisional Magistrate Pramod Kumar attributed the mass desertion by residents of Godi village to the growing number of leopards, which has also made them more aggressive.
+Kotdwar Sub Divisional Magistrate Pramod Kumar attributed the mass desertion by the residents of Godi village to the growing number of leopards, which he said has also made them more aggressive.

 ''We are coordinating with the forest department to intensify patrolling in the area.
-It will instill confidence among the villagers and they might return to Godi,'' he said.
+It will instil confidence among the villagers and they might return to Godi,'' he said.

 Dozens of villages in Chaubattakhal tehsil of Pokhra block, too, are living in the fear of leopards for years.